Is the subject of puppy feeding causing you turmoil?

 Personally, I prefer kibble to wet food.

-Not only because it provides Max with all the essential nutrients and vitamins he needs to keep him fit and healthy, but because kibble is so easy, needs no preparation, it's clean, and it doesn't smell...all of the above reasons!
+Not only because it provides Max with all the essential nutrients and vitamins he needs to keep him fit and healthy, but because kibble is so easy, needs no preparation, is clean, and doesn't smell...all of the above reasons!

 And most important of all, Max loves it!

-Benefits include the fact that it's quick and easy to prepare, especially cans with a ring-pull and many dogs like soft, wet food.
+Benefits include that it's quick and easy to prepare, especially cans with a ring-pull, and many dogs like, or even prefer, soft, wet food.

 However, the downside is that tinned dog food can be messy, sometimes smell, and must be refrigerated when opened and used within a couple of days.

 Once in the food bowl, if not eaten, wet dog food can dry out.
-It can also attract flies and other insects, especially in the summer months, which isn't very hygienic!
+It can also attract flies and other insects, especially in the summer, which isn't very hygienic!

 However, the smell of tinned dog food, to dogs at least, can be very enticing!